skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > #### Path C
 >
-> * Ipsen's Castle will have to wait - there's more digging to be done!
+> * Ipsen's Castle will have to wait &ndash; there's more digging to be done!
 >
 > * If you want BAL Quina, then disregard this detour and instead follow the one for **combined** below.
 >